theorjiugovictor/optimizehk-ci-cd-template/README.md

 # Startup CI/CD Pipeline Template

-**Deploy your app in minutes, not days!** This template automates testing and deployments for startups.
+**Deploy your app in minutes, not days!** This template automates testing and deployments for startups and small projects.

 ## How to Use
 1. **Click "Use this template"** (above) to copy this repo.